francoisledroff/chezlesbarbus/BigTalk.en.md

 `RPE` Cool, with that, we might get lucky.

-But you told them we were Java guys, right, tell me abuut the security features built on top of Java in there  ?
+`FLD or RPE ?` But you told them we were Java guys, right, let me tell you about the security features built on top of Java in there  ?

 Spring Security
 ---

-`FLD` actually, what was appealing to me was the spring sec plumbering coming with it.
+`FLD` what was appealing to me in this stack was the spring sec plumbering coming with it.
 It brings solid foundation for ACL

 `RPE` man in the middle attack